SravanRajupalem/FootballPredictions/README.rst

     Data scrapping from the FBRef website comes at a high computational cost since each of the top 5 European leagues has about 20 teams, and those teams have an approximate number of 30+ players.
 The entire data set takes accounts of every single available season.

-    Data scrapping from the FBRef website comes at a high computational cost since each of the top 5 European leagues has about 20 teams, and those teams have an approximate number of 30+ players.
-    The entire data pulling accounts for every single season available.

     The Beautiful Soup Python library was used for pulling data from the web.
 This requires basic knowledge of how to read and interpret HTML and XML files.